• Skip to primary navigation

 Equipment Needed

-Crockpot - We suggest using a crockpot that has a digital timer that automatically switches the slow cooker to warm after a set amount of time.
-This helps make sure your dinner cooks perfectly and you don't have to stress about what time it is going to be done.
+• Crock Pot: We suggest using a Crock Pot with a digital timer that automatically switches the slow cooker to warm after a set time to ensure your dinner cooks perfectly without the need to stress about cooking time.ย

 How to Boil Peanuts